-- 1. A student shall meet all requirements the examiner has stipulated regarding attendance, participation and deliverables in courses. - 2.
+- 1. A student is expected to participate actively in the programme for which he is registerd. - 2.
+A student shall meet all requirements the examiner has stipulated regarding attendance, participation and deliverables in courses. - 3.
 A student who has registered for a course in Osiris is obligated to confirm participation at the start of that course, unless the examiner at a proper time has stipulated other instructions on confirmation of participation (e.g. on Brightspace).
 A student who fails to attend the first meeting of a course when obligatory or fails to follow the stipulated instructions of the examiner, loses the right to participate any further in that course.

-- 3. If a student fails to attend one or more obligatory meetings and/or has not met the requirements applicable to a course or part thereof, no marks shall be awarded for his work in that course or part thereof.
-Not meeting the requirements may also lead to expulsion from further participation in a course. - 4.
+- 4. If a student fails to attend one or more obligatory meetings and/or has not met the requirements applicable to a course or part thereof, no marks shall be awarded for his work in that course or part thereof.
+Not meeting the requirements may also lead to expulsion from further participation in a course. - 5.
 A student shall strictly adhere to instructions issued by the faculty regarding the use of facilities.
-The faculty may give such instructions if necessitated by the capacity of the facilities or in order to ensure safety during courses. - 5.
-A student may request the Director of Education (via educationregulations-ide@tudelft.nl) to grant exemption from the requirements in paragraphs 1, 2 and 3 on the grounds of special circumstances.
+The faculty may give such instructions if necessitated by the capacity of the facilities or in order to ensure safety during courses. - 6.
+A student may request the Director of Education (via educationregulations- ide@tudelft.nl) to grant exemption from the requirements in paragraphs 2, 3 and 4 on the grounds of special circumstances.
 Before reaching a decision, the Director, if necessary, hears the student, the examiner and/or the academic counsellor.